Contributing a New Collection

 - the software used to process and create the HLSP is revised and results in improved products

 If you find that your HLSP data products or documentation need to be revised or supplemented, please contact MAST staff at firstname.lastname@example.org.
-Do not fill out a new request form.
+It is not necessary to fill out a new request form.

 Although MAST can discover literature references to papers related to HLSP products, it is helpful for the HLSP originators to provide updates to the list of refereed papers as they become available.
 Please email links to these papers to email@example.com.